Curtis Joseph: Detroit Red Wings (2002–2004)

-Phoenix Coyotes
+Phoenix Coyotes (2005–2007)

 In the summer of 2005, several teams were interested in signing Joseph, including the Pittsburgh Penguins and Phoenix Coyotes.
-After taking a call from the new Phoenix coach, Wayne Gretzky, Joseph signed a one-year deal with Phoenix.
+After taking a call from the new Phoenix coach, Wayne Gretzky, Joseph signed a one-year deal with Phoenix on August 17, 2005.
 On October 28, 2005, he won his 400th NHL game.
 On March 28, 2006, he posted his 424th career win, thereby moving into sixth place on the NHL's all-time list, passing Tony Esposito.
 In the summer of 2006, Joseph returned to Phoenix for another season on a one-year contract.
-While he was with the Coyotes, Curtis became the first goaltender to have 30 or more regular season wins for five different teams (St. Louis, Edmonton, Toronto, Detroit, and Phoenix); Joseph eventually recorded at least 50 regular season wins with each of those teams.
+While he was with the Coyotes, Joseph became the first goaltender to have 30 or more regular season wins for five different teams (St. Louis, Edmonton, Toronto, Detroit, and Phoenix); Joseph eventually recorded at least 50 regular season wins with each of those five teams.

-Calgary Flames
+Calgary Flames (2008)

 Joseph had shown interest in re-joining the Toronto Maple Leafs, indicating that he would be fine with a back-up role and a reduced salary.
 In September 2007 the Ottawa Senators quietly expressed interest in acquiring Joseph if they could unload Martin Gerber and his large contract.

 On January 14, 2008, Joseph signed a one-year, US$1.5 million contract with the Calgary Flames.
 On March 1, 2008, Joseph moved past Terry Sawchuk for fourth place in all-time NHL wins with 448 in a 3–1 win over his former team, the Phoenix Coyotes.
 On April 13, 2008, Joseph replaced Miikka Kiprusoff less than four minutes into the first period of Game #3 of the Flames' first round series of the 2008 playoffs with the San Jose Sharks.
 Joseph backstopped the Flames to a come-from-behind 4–3 win after initially falling behind 3–0.
-This win made him the first goaltender to win a post-season game as a member of five different teams: St.Louis, Edmonton, Toronto, Detroit and Calgary.
+This win made him the first goaltender to win a post-season game as a member of five different teams: St. Louis, Edmonton, Toronto, Detroit and Calgary.

-Return to Toronto
+Return to Toronto (2008–2009)

 On July 1, 2008, Joseph rejoined the Toronto Maple Leafs by signing a 1-year, $700,000 contract.
 Joseph served primarily as a back-up for most of the season, only playing 21 games.
 On December 30, 2008, he recorded his 450th career win in a 4–3 overtime victory against the Atlanta Thrashers, and on April 8, 2009, he recorded his 352nd NHL loss, tying Gump Worsley for the NHL record for most losses by a goaltender.
 Martin Brodeur subsequently set a new record and subsequently finished with 397 losses, Joseph's 352 losses were also later surpassed by Roberto Luongo who subsequently finished with 392 losses.

 Joseph announced his retirement on January 12, 2010, in Toronto.
 His career would end with 454 regular season wins, 5th most all time.
-His 63 playoff victories are the most by a goaltender without winning a Stanley Cup.
+His 63 playoff victories are the most by a goaltender without winning the Stanley Cup.

 During the 2016–17 season, Joseph was a goaltending consultant in the organization of the Carolina Hurricanes of the NHL.